 Fungi are identified by their hyphae or mycelium and do best in damp environments.
 Fungi can occasionally develop fruiting bodies called mushrooms.
 These function to produce spores that are easily dispersed through the air by the wind.

-Mold is in fact a scavenger of dead wood in nature.
+Wood mold is in fact a scavenger of dead wood in nature.
 The fungus will use the wood as a breeding ground and gradually make it disappear.
 However, the wood that we as woodworkers use to make furniture or other items is also ‘dead’ wood.
 Mold can, if the conditions are right (damp), affect that wood, and we don’t want that.

 What does mold on wood look like?